fizalihsan/fizalihsan.github.io/source/softskills/interview.md

 # Behavioral Questions

+* What do you enjoy about going to work?
+* What do you dislike about being a developer?
+* Why are you leaving your current job?
+* If you could change one thing about your current team what would it be?
+* What does a good team good like?
+* What makes a good developer?
+* Tell me about a time you had a conflict at work.
+How did you deal with it?
+  * War on naming conventions, checked vs. unchecked exceptions
+* Tell me about the biggest mistake you made at work?
 * What are your strenths and weaknesses?
 * What motivates you?
 * What makes you the ideal candidate for this job?
 * Demonstrate your leadership, teamwork, ability to overcome obstacles and challenges
 * What bothers you most about other people?
   * No response to emails.
 Lack of accountability
 * Tell me about a day when everything went wrong
 * Tell me about a colleague you really got along with and why you think you did
   * (Don't make it too formal.
 Keep it humorous)
 *  What's something that you can teach me?
   * (Test for patience, body language, communication skills)